realtime-sanitizer/rtsan/README.md

     - check for `-fsanitize=realtime` as a compiler flag,
     - look for functions marked with the `[[clang::runtime]]` function attribute,
     - insert calls to `radsan_realtime_enter()` & `radsan_realtime_exit()` at
       the start and end of each of these realtime functions, which are used by the radsan library (described below), to keep track of whether we are inside a realtime context or not.

 - `radsan` library

     - This library links to your application at run time and contains 2 main functional areas:
         - `radsan::Context`: which is used to maintain whether we are in a "real-time" context and handle any errors
         -  The `INTERCEPTOR`s, which are used to intercept calls to the system library at runtime.
             It uses interceptors from llvm's `compiler-rt` library and contains an interceptor for each function we want to intercept.
-They all follow the same pattern: check if we're in a realtime context, if not, then call the "real" function, if it is, then handle the error
+They all follow the same pattern: check if we're in a real-time context, if not, then call the "real" function, if it is, then handle the error

       ```cpp
       INTERCEPTOR(void *, malloc, SIZE_T size) {